Panna cotta is a Decadent Dessert that will leave you absolutely begging for more.

 1) Dissolve the gelatin in the cream for about 5 minutes.

-2) Combine the remaining ingredients in a medium saucepan and cook over a medium heat, stir occasionally until the sugar dissolves and the first bubbles begin to appear around the edges of your pan.
+2) Combine with the remaining ingredients in a medium saucepan and cook over a medium heat, stir occasionally until the sugar dissolves and the first bubbles begin to appear around the edges of your pan.

 3) Once the bubbling has begun quickly remove the pan from the heat before it boils fully and stir until it is all completely mixed together.

 4) Pour the mixture into small baking dishes and set it in the refrigerator for at least 4 hours but it really does taste much better if you can leave it overnight.

 5) Serve with fresh fruit, balsamic vinegar (a nice thick high quality balsamico otherwise don't bother), port, or a sweet sauce - a berry sauce and a sprig of mint is my favorite way of serving the dish.